“Past performance does not guarantee future results.”

 To make matters even worse, Ireland’s banking sector nearly collapsed.

-Conclusion: All trends come to an end.
+All trends eventually come to an end.

 A trend can last for years and years.
 It can last for so long that people begin to forget what it was like before the trend started.